Snip3rM00n/SP_Online_PY210/students/anthony_mckeever/README.md

 ### Source Map:
 `-- anthony_mckeever    <Root folder of Anthony's course materials>
-    `-- lesson1         <Content for lesson 1>
+    |-- lesson1         <Content for lesson 1>
-        |-- task1       <Content for lesson 1 task 1>
+    |   |-- task1       <Content for lesson 1 task 1>
-        `-- task2       <Content for lesson 1 task 2>
+    |   `-- task2       <Content for lesson 1 task 2>
+    `-- lesson2         <Content for lesson 2>

 ## Branching

 Branching will be done for each lesson so as to not polute master with in development and potentially buggy code.
+Each branch go through a self code review to ensure quality and completeness before merging into `Snip3rM00n/SP_OnlinePy201/Master`.
+After all items for the lesson or activity are in `Snip3rM00n/SP_OnlinePy201/Master` they will then be sent as a PR to Upstream (UWPCE-PythonCert-ClassReops/SP_OnlinePy201).